 Warwick

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Warwick local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Warwick district centres on the historic town of Warwick, with its imposing medieval castle overlooking the River Avon, and nearby Royal Leamington Spa, known for its Regency architecture, gardens, and pump rooms.
+Overview ⁞ Warwick district centres on the historic town of Warwick, with its imposing medieval castle overlooking the River Avon, and nearby Royal Leamington Spa, known for its Regency architecture, gardens, and pump rooms.
 Kenilworth adds charm with its castle ruins and historic high street.
 The district’s geography includes river valleys, parklands, farmland, and scenic villages, blending urban sophistication with heritage and countryside beauty.

+Who governs Warwick?
 The local authority for this district is: Warwick District Council - responsible for district-level services.
 Since Warwickshire is a two-tier area, county-level services are handled by: Warwickshire County Council.

 Constituencies in Warwick